sharansunil/lastfm_spotify_tool/README.md

 ### What does each python file do?
 - For readability, the files were split into functions and classes.
-- BaseClasses contains information to generate the classes.
+- BaseClasses contains information to generate the main builder classes for lastfm,spotify and google sheets.
 - LastFmFunctions and SpotifyFunctions do what the names say.
 - Execution is handled only at run.py.